 Many DMs balked at PCs being able to safely avoid their snares, and I’ve heard tales that some DMs would extend the ‘blast radius’ of their traps past ten feet, which simply incentivized crafty players to start carrying eleven foot poles.

 Over the history of D&D this game of cat and mouse between a DM and her players evolved.
 For example, some DMs would declare that certain magical traps would only trigger when they detected a life form.
-Hence the necessity for players to use a 10 foot pole with a live chicken on the end, which undoubtedly frustrated the DM to no end, even as they gained a respect for the players’ cleverness.
+Hence the necessity for players to use a 10 foot pole with a live chicken tied to the end, which undoubtedly frustrated the DM to no end, even as they gained a respect for the players’ cleverness.

 In short, the ten foot pole is simple.
 A toothpick can serve as the miniature for it.
 And it has a million creative uses.